 In January, vehicle registrations in Latvia fell by 26.92% with respect to January of 2020.
 In total, 1,265 cars were registered and 16,307 new cars were sold in the last twelve months, 18.37% less than the year before.

-The breakdown of car sales figures for the month of September is:
+The breakdown of car sales figures for the month of January is:

-- Commercial vehicles sold: 4,001, 2.01% more than in September of 2015.
+- Commercial vehicles sold: 276, 11.74% more than in January of 2020.

-- Passenger cars regitrations: 1,530, which represents a figure of 29.22% more than in September of 2015.
+- Passenger cars regitrations: 989, which represents a figure of 33.36% less than in January of 2020.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.